smichaelsen/melon-images/Readme.md

 ### Responsive Image

-To render the reponsive image with the correct cropping use the provided ViewHelper:
+To render the reponsive image with the correct cropping use the **ResponsivePictureViewHelper**:

 ```
 <html